-Some are boosting in the upper mid range, but it isn’t too noticeable, becoming second nature.
+Some are boosting in the upper mid-range, but it isn’t too noticeable, becoming second nature.
 This coloration can sometimes sound like distortion in lower transducers and more so frequency response aberrations.
-We recommend that prospective buyers listen to the audio for longer than their initial impressions.
+We recommend that prospective buyers listen to the audio for longer than their first impressions.

 The difference isn’t semantic.
 It is easy to get used to a slight wavy response, but the distortion only gets worse as you listen more.

 In this instance, the great sound is clear and without distortion.
 The result is that you can hear all the details in the recordings.

 Like a few closed-back headphones, there is an optimum level of loudness that allows for detailed listening – too loud, and it becomes difficult to hear the details – similar to live music.

 Deep bass is excellent, another example of closed-ear headphones, with significant weight but no feeling of ambiguity or lack of control.

 The high treble is crystal clear, and the midrange is quite natural, aside from the coloration described above.

 “I have owned my good headphones for about two years.
 I use them to enjoy music anywhere, in the office, in the car, in my home studio, at work, around the house, and even on trips.
 It also comes with a carrying case.

 I use them at least once a day on average.
 I only had two issues with these headphones, which Sennheiser’s customer service department quickly resolved.
 One, the headphones would turn off during use.

 I would have to shut them off, wait five minutes, then turn them back on to get them working again.
 It turned out to be a problem with the batteries in the transmitter.
 They shipped me two new batteries.
 For me, it is a great deal and better than many other headphones at the same price on the market now.
 The ear simply amazing “